Information For Students

 Online Job Board

-Information from employers on current job openings are received by the WVC Career Center and posted either on the website "Online Job Board" or the Center’s “Job Board” located next to the Career Center in Wenatchi Hall.
+Information from employers on current job openings are received by the WVC Career Center and posted either on the website College Central or the Center’s “Job Board” located next to the Career Center in Wenatchi Hall.
 Complete information about each posting includes job title, required job skills, wage, hours per week, and the process for applying.
 All jobs will require students to bring a resume and cover letter.
 WVC does not investigate the information provided by the employers.
 It is the responsibility of the student to determine its validity.

 Relevant faculty are sent the employment opportunities which in turn are posted in classrooms/departments for students.